okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 #### Primary Authentication with Password Expiration Warning

 Authenticates a user with a password that is about to expire.
-The user should [change their password](#change-password) to complete the authentication transaction but may skip.
+The user should [change their password](#change-password) to complete the authentication transaction but can choose to skip it.

-Note:
+**Notes:**

 * The `warnBeforePasswordExpired` option must be explicitly specified as `true` to allow the authentication transaction to transition to `PASSWORD_WARN` status.
 * Non-expired passwords successfully complete the authentication transaction if this option is omitted or is specified as `false`.